The Best Ways to Stop Squirrels and Chipmunks from Destroying Your Plants

-Every single gardener likely has a story about squirrels and chipmunks that have eaten their bulbs or dug up their treasured plants.
-I have gone into battle with these mischievous creatures plenty of times.
-One year, I had a large container of annuals on my doorstep, and every night when I came home from work, two or three of the plants would be dug up, lying on the ground withering.
+Every gardener likely has a story about squirrels or chipmunks (or maybe even both) making a nuisance of themselves.
+For me, these cute but mischievous creatures seem to have an affinity for my containers.
+One year, I had a large pot of annuals on my doorstep, and every night when I came home from work, two or three of the plants would be dug up, lying wilted on the ground.
 I'd plant them again, and the squirrels would dig them up the next day.
-This went on for some time.
-Finally I decided to try sprinkling the soil with cayenne pepper, and it worked.
-Normally you'd have to keep applying the pepper after each rain or every time you water the container, but I found that my squirrel lost interest after that and went on to bother someone else.
+This went on for some time until I figured out a few ways to outsmart the critters.
+Here's how you can stop squirrels and chipmunks from eating flowering plants, vegetables, and fruit in your garden, too.

 Squirrels spend much of their day burying little stashes of food in multiple places around their territory.
-That's why they are digging into the nice, soft soil you've just prepared.
+That's why they often are digging into the nice, soft soil you've just prepared.
 Chipmunks commonly store their food in one place and are delighted when they happen across a squirrel stash or your bulbs.
 As you can imagine, when one of these animals finds your bulb plantings, they think they've just arrived at an all-you-can-eat buffet.

 Bulb cages, bought or homemade with chicken wire, work well for small plantings.
 If you have a large area to protect, try covering it with chicken wire after your fall planting is done.
 Tack down the wire and cover it with a thin layer of mulch to hide it.
 Remove the barrier in early spring as soon as you see your bulbs coming up.